 As development expands throughout California and other areas of the country, urban national parks and their natural resources become increasingly important.
 National parks in the San Francisco Bay region, including the Golden Gate National Recreation Area, house an amazing richness of biological diversity due to the variety of habitats and unique geology of the area.

 Over half of the bird species of North America and nearly one third of California's plant species are found within the park's legislative boundaries.
-Of those, over 40 are listed as federally threatened or endangered.
+Of those, 37 are listed as federally threatened or endangered.

 The Recreation Area is spread through a 60-mile swath of coastal lands, with inholdings by other agencies and private owners incorporated into the park's legislative boundaries.
 Because of the multiple landowners, many Bay Area residents and park visitors think of our park in terms of isolated sites such as Muir Woods, Stinson Beach, the Marin Headlands, and the Presidio.